rollingcoconut/popcorn-visitor.github.io/README.md

 ## Exploring the Popcorn Linux Operating system
 ### A distributed kernel OS supporting heterogeneous architecture

 [PopcornLinux](http://www.popcornlinux.org/index.php/overview) is a developing Operating System that can run transparently over a heterogeneous set of kernels (x68/arm)  on heterogeneous architecture.
-The different kernels communicate entirely through message passing, and allow both kernel and process threads to be "migrated" from one kernel to another, even when the kernels are located on machines of different ISAs.
+The different kernels communicate entirely through message passing, and allow entire applications as well as user process threads to be "migrated" from one kernel to another, even when the kernels are located on machines of different ISAs.

 We wanted to take this developing Operating System for a test-drive and get a feel for message latency, popcorn development struggles, and the very cool experience of using **distributed kernels** first hand.
 Here we document the the additional steps we needed to follow along with the tutorial, as well as the experiment we performed once we got things running.